Issue №3: In the Valley

 "For this reason the Dutch country boors, with great propriety, tho' in their vulgar way, call this manner of copulation, the riding season of the Frogs, as the male is carried about, riding, as it were, by the female." -- Jan Swammerdam, Bybel der natur.

 Histories of Scientific Observation (ed.
 Daston and Lunbeck) is an anthology of essays on the forms observation took in discovery and research, as opposed to a more classical sense of science as a series of experiments.
 It can be a bit dry or over-concerned with technical points--it is, after all, an academic work, and the precise translation of "pants" being used in Italian is almost certainly going be relevant to someone who ends up citing it, as will sussing out the specific flavor of Freud any particular researcher subscribed to--but the variety and charming novelty of the episodes the essays study ensure the reader quickly forgets those digressions.
 My favorite of these covers Réaumur--yes, the thermometer guy--and his contemporaries as they investigate how frogs reproduce.
-Many a kid today can, and eagerly will, tell you how frog or fish eggs are fertilized--perhaps more, even, than can tell you how the process proceeds in mammals--but verifying that knowledge proved tasking to the aristocrat-scientist.
+Many a kid today can, and eagerly will, tell you how frog or fish eggs are fertilized--perhaps more, even, than can tell you how the process proceeds in mammals--but verifying that knowledge proved tasking to the aristocrat-scientist."I will put pants made of bladder on a male frog."

 ——